Chirality induced spin selectivity in chiral crystals: RESULTS AND DISCUSSION

 In experiments, CISS is commonly probed through two-terminal magnetoresistance (MR) measurements, with a chiral molecule sandwiched between a ferromagnetic substrate and a nonmagnetic lead\cite{qian2022chiral,liu2020linear,lu2019spin}.
 The induced spin polarization from chiral molecules leads to resistance changes when flipping the substrate magnetization (M).
-We highlight that in the context of CISS, the induced spin polarization can also lead to electrical magneto-chiral anisotropy (EMCA) transport\cite{rikken2001electrical}, which is usually reported in chiral solids.
+We highlight that in the context of CISS, the induced spin polarization can also lead to electrical magneto-chiral anisotropy (EMCA) transport\cite{rikken2001electrical,liu2021chirality}, which is usually reported in chiral solids.
 It refers to the resistance that depends on the handedness of the conductor and on the relative orientation of electrical current I and magnetic field B. The EMCA resistance is described by the equation R$^\chi$=R$_0$(1+$\alpha B^2$+$\beta^\chi B\cdot I$), where $\beta^\chi=-\beta^{-\chi}$ and $\chi=\pm$ represents the chirality.
 The B$^2$ term represents the ordinary magnetoresistance.
 Notably, the B$\cdot$I term is specific to chiral conductors, indicating the presence of unidirectional magnetoresistance (UMR): $R^\chi(I, B)\neq R^\chi(I, -B)$.
-EMCA transport respects the Onsager's reciprocal relation, signifying the presence of time reversal symmetry\cite{rikken2001electrical}.
-By contrast, CISS MR violates this reciprocity, leading to a fundamentally distinct symmetry in the I-V curves and conductance compared to EMCA\cite{dalum2019theory, yang2019spin, yang2020detecting, naaman2020comment, yang2020reply}.
+EMCA transport respects the Onsager's reciprocal relation, signifying the presence of microscopic reversibility\cite{rikken2001electrical}.
+By contrast, CISS MR in chiral molecules violates this reciprocity, leading to a fundamentally distinct symmetry in the I-V curves and conductance compared to EMCA\cite{dalum2019theory, yang2019spin, yang2020detecting, naaman2020comment, yang2020reply,yan2023structural}.
 Our recent study reveals a close relationship between EMCA and CISS MR, with EMCA predominantly manifesting in chiral conductors\cite{xiao2022nonreciprocal}.
-Experimentally, such EMCA has been demonstrated in many chiral solids, including bismuth helices\cite{rikken2001electrical}, carbon nanotubes\cite{krstic2002magneto,wei2005magnetic}, bulk organic conductors\cite{pop2014electrical}, tellurium semiconductor\cite{rikken2019strong,calavalle2022gate}, metals with intrinsic magnetic order\cite{yokouchi2017electrical,aoki2019anomalous}, and superconductors\cite{qin2017superconductivity}, in which the relative amplitude of UMR was usually several percent or even less, while the CISS MR can be larger than 60\% in chiral molecule device\cite{al2022atomic,qian2022chiral}.
+Experimentally, such EMCA has been demonstrated in many chiral solids, including bismuth helices\cite{rikken2001electrical}, carbon nanotubes\cite{krstic2002magneto,wei2005magnetic}, bulk organic conductors\cite{pop2014electrical}, tellurium semiconductor\cite{rikken2019strong,calavalle2022gate}, metals with intrinsic magnetic order\cite{yokouchi2017electrical,aoki2019anomalous}, and superconductors\cite{qin2017superconductivity}, in which the relative amplitude of UMR was usually several percent or even less, while the CISS MR can be much larger in some molecular devices \cite{al2022atomic,qian2022chiral}.